Amicus Briefs

 Adir International v.
 Starr Indemnity and Liability Company

-AMICUS BRIEF SUMMARY – NCLA and Cato’s principal interest participating in this litigation is to vindicate Petitioner Adir International’s due process rights and the rights of any individual or entity defendant whose business actions have been or might be chilled because its insurance coverage can be turned off at will by California enforcers…
+AMICUS BRIEF SUMMARY – NCLA’s principal interest participating in this litigation was to vindicate Petitioner Adir International’s due process rights and the rights of any individual or entity defendant whose business actions had been or might be chilled because its insurance coverage could be turned off at will by California enforcers…

 Aguila v.
 Ducey

-AMICUS BRIEF SUMMARY – “Police Power” in the hands of the governor does not include the power to legislate, argues the amicus brief filed today by the New Civil Liberties Alliance, a nonpartisan, nonprofit civil rights group, in the Arizona Supreme Court.
+AMICUS BRIEF SUMMARY – “Police Power” in the hands of the governor does not include the power to legislate, argued the amicus brief filed by the New Civil Liberties Alliance, a nonpartisan, nonprofit civil rights group, in the Arizona Supreme Court.

 American Honda Motor Co. v.
 Walther